Zhenghongwei11/Artemisia-HCC-Ferroptosis/docs/package_overview.md

 ## Important Notes
 - This package contains analysis scripts and reference data only
-- Raw data is downloaded from public databases during execution (this will be the first step)
-- Large intermediate and result files are generated during execution
+- Figures 2–6 are regenerated from curated result tables included under `results/`.
+- Raw datasets are not redistributed here; some upstream steps require manual downloads and file placement (see `docs/DATA_MANIFEST.md`).
-- Final figures are saved to the `plots/publication/` directory
+- Final figures are saved to `plots/publication/`.
-- The complete analysis can take several hours to run
-- All scripts use relative paths for reproducibility

 ## Contents
 - All analysis scripts (WGCNA, ML, survival analysis, immune infiltration, network pharmacology, molecular docking)